imrefazekas/jade-mithrilier/README.md

 - use same models for different views
 - use same view at multiple points in the page

-For a complete demo about features and services, see the folder [demo-project](https://github.com/imrefazekas/jade-mithrilier/tree/master/demo-project).
+For a complete demo about features and services, see the folder [demo-project](https://github.com/imrefazekas/pug-mithrilier/tree/master/demo-project).
 It uses
 - [Webpack](http://webpack.github.io) to have CommonJS and require function on the client-side
 - [gulp](http://gulpjs.com) delivering task execution

 Note: That demo uses automation to make ready all views you define and all referred models.
 You might find this overdramatisation, but it is actually closer to a live project.

-Note: Please keep in mind, that it is JS and JADE(HTML) bridge we are dealing with, so try to define your embedded JS expressions escaped properly as the example below shows:
+Note: Please keep in mind, that it is JS and PUG(HTML) bridge we are dealing with, so try to define your embedded JS expressions escaped properly as the example below shows:

 	text(data-value="terms() ? \"Haloho\" : \"Hehehehe\"!")

 ## Binding markup

-[jade-mithrilier](https://github.com/imrefazekas/jade-mithrilier) handles the following binding markup:
+[pug-mithrilier](https://github.com/imrefazekas/pug-mithrilier) handles the following binding markup:

 At mounting points: